Managing Inherent Risks in TPRM

 JAYEN GODSE, April 2020

-A successful vendor management program needs to invest heavily in managing risks associated with 3rd party vendors.
-Risk assessment consists of assessing inherent risk and residual risk.
-Inherent risk is the risk associated with a given engagement regardless of the control/s that the vendor has implemented.
-It gives you an indication of the level of due diligence you need to do on the vendor.
+A successful vendor management program needs to invest heavily in the management of risks associated with third-party vendors.
+While doing TPRM, we generally assess risks such as Information Security and Compliance Risk.
+However, a one-size-fits-all approach for vendor risk management is not optimal.
+It must be tailored to the risks associated with specific engagement(s).
+This is called Inherent Risk.
+Inherent risk is the risk associated with a given engagement regardless of the controls the vendor has implemented.
+It gives you an indication of the level of due diligence you need to conduct on the vendor.

 In this article, we are going to focus on Inherent Risk.
-Let’s start with the basics:

 CATEGORIES of RISK